Data Protection Policy

 3.5.3 Data Quality

-The measures adopted by Jakub Kohout LTD to ensure data quality include:
+The measures adopted by Jakub Kohout to ensure data quality include:

 Correcting Personal Data known to be incorrect, inaccurate, incomplete, ambiguous, misleading or outdated, even if the Data Subject does not request rectification